U.S. flag

 Risk to Family Members

-Parents of a proband
+Parents of a male proband

-• A female proband may have the disorder as the result of a de novo DCX pathogenic variant or have inherited a DCX pathogenic variant from:
+• A male proband may have the disorder as the result of a de novo DCX pathogenic variant or a DCX pathogenic variant inherited from an asymptomatic or only mildly affected mother.

-• Molecular genetic testing of the mother for the DCX pathogenic variant identified in a male or female proband is recommended.
-If the DCX pathogenic variant is not identified in maternal leukocyte DNA, additional maternal tissues (e.g., buccal swabs) may be examined for the DCX pathogenic variant identified in her offspring.
-In addition, the possibility of maternal somatic mosaicism could be assessed by neurologic and/or clinical examination of the mother and brain MRI to search for subcortical band heterotopia (SBH).
+• Molecular genetic testing of the mother for the DCX pathogenic variant identified in the proband is recommended.
+If the DCX pathogenic variant is not identified in maternal leukocyte DNA, additional maternal tissues (e.g., hair roots, buccal swabs) may be examined for the DCX pathogenic variant identified in her offspring.
+In addition, the possibility of maternal somatic mosaicism may be assessed by neurologic and/or clinical examination of the mother and brain MRI to search for SBH.
+Preliminary data suggest that as many as 10% of unaffected mothers of probands with a DCX pathogenic variant may have gonadal mosaicism with or without somatic mosaicism [Gleeson et al 2000].

 Sibs of a proband.
-The risk to sibs depends on the clinical/genetic status of the parents:
+The risk to sibs depends on the clinical/genetic status of the parents.

 Offspring of a proband